 The author: Ingrid Beyer

-Ingrid from Happlify crew member Roppongi is a far too modest Japan expert who can tell you all the ins and outs.
-Roppongi is the webshop for lovers of Japan, design, good food, tea and DIY.
+Ingrid van Happlify crew member Roppongi is a rather unassuming Japan expert who can tell you all the ins and outs.
+Roppongi is the online store for lovers of Japan, design, delicious food, tea, and DIY.
 Visit Roppongi and the blog regularly for the quickest trip to Japan.
 Ingrid's blog posts >

 Happlify kan bestaan door gesponsorde content en/of advertenties.
 Dat betekent dat we een vergoeding krijgen voor het plaatsen van deze gesponsorde content / advertenties.
 We zijn extreem kritisch op de partijen waarmee we samenwerken, alleen kwalitatieve en relevante ondernemingen en organisaties krijgen toegang tot Happlify.nl.
 Zie voor meer informatie onze gebruiksvoorwaarden.